-Sarah saw great Self-determination (a Friends of the Children core asset) in Alexis that afternoon--trying hard, observing others, and learning something new even though she did not catch any fish.
-Afterwards, Alexis said she wants to go fishing again soon.
+Sarah saw great Self-Determination (a Friends of the Children's Core Asset) in Alexis that afternoon--trying hard, observing others, and learning something new even though she did not catch any fish.
+Afterward, Alexis said she wants to go fishing again soon.

 That same week Sarah took Katie to play tennis for the first time.
 Katie was frustrated at times as it took time to learn the basics.
 At one point, she mentioned she had another game she wanted to teach Sarah.
 Sarah was happy to take a break and play a new game, but Katie decided to stick with tennis.
 Saying, “Let’s keep trying this, I can teach you another time.”

 In both instances, Sarah experienced summertime adventures bringing new opportunities for Self-determination and Growth Mindset (another core asset taught in the program) for her girls.
 It is a great reminder that learning and growth go beyond the classroom, and we are excited for all the opportunities summer brings!

 When asked which Core-Asset he thought best described his past year with Seamus, Friend/mentor Joe said, “Hope.”
 Seamus struggled early on in Kindergarten.
 He was falling behind in reading and writing because he spent much of his time outside of the classroom due to behavioral issues.
 Seamus was eventually transferred to a behavioral health school, which isolated him from his friends, making him feel alone.

 Fast forward to the end of first grade, Seamus went from a Level 0 in reading to Level 14 in one year.
 Seamus is no longer on the outside looking in; he has transitioned back to his regular school where he is back with his friends and has been given more responsibility.
 As Joe says with a big smile on his face, “He’s made a complete turnaround and is back on track.”